 When you pay for compute cycles, every CPU instruction you use counts.
 The desire to write better code goes from being a question of aesthetics, to a question about making business sense (i.e. money).
 Good programmers, who can reduce MIPS count, can easily visualize their value proposition to business people, and justify extraordinary consulting fees.

-As we shall see, it took the rest of us a long time to realize this.
+As we shall see, it took the rest of us a long time to realise this.